infinum/frontend-handbook/JavaScript/Angular.md

 ## Environments

 Environment files should be used for some global configuration changes that can differ between development and production builds.
 Keep in mind that these values are bundled in build at build-time and cannot be changed after the build (at least not in an acceptable way).
-This can be an issue if the application is deployed using Docker—in which case you should use some SSR solution or script injection instead of defining variables via Angular's environment files (more on this in the SSR section).
+This can be an issue if the application is deployed using Docker, in which case you should use some SSR solution or script injection instead of defining variables via Angular's environment files (more on this in the SSR section).

 Define the interface for the environment: `app/interfaces/environment.interface`: